 Corrective Exercise as a Solution

 Assessment(s) results can now be applied to design a program.
-The four-step corrective exercise process for upper crossed syndrome starts by inhibiting or relaxing the possible overactive muscles, lengthening these same muscles, followed by strengthening the complementing underactive muscles, and finally, integrating the involved muscles to reestablish functional synergistic movement patterns.
+The four-step corrective exercise process for upper crossed syndrome starts by inhibiting or relaxing the possible overactive muscles (usually through foam rolling), lengthening these same muscles, followed by strengthening the complementing underactive muscles, and finally, integrating the involved muscles to reestablish functional synergistic movement patterns.

 This four-step process of establishing a more ideal posture is a way of re-educating the body and in this case, the upper body.
 Generally this corrective strategy works to increase range of motion, to improve local strength, and to assist the client in learning to better control the newfound range of motion.
 Added benefits also include a possible decrease in pain and discomfort, stability of the upper torso, and improved physical performance in training and in play.
 When the head, neck and shoulders are functioning better, so does the rest of the body.

 For more information on the NASM Corrective Exercise approach, visit our informational page on the specialization.